drzdo/immersive_morrowind_llm_ai/README.md

   encoding: cp1251
 ```

-Here's example how to integrate an OpenAPI LLM:
+Here's example how to integrate an OpenAI LLM :

 ```yaml
 llm: